Menu

 • Have you ever felt withdrawal symptoms (anxiety, agitation, racing heart, paranoia, bad mood, nausea etc) and then felt much better once you took some more THC/CBD?

-THC’s withdrawal process is primarily psychological, resulting in cravings, sleep disturbances, irritability, mood swings, anxiety and difficulty with appetite.
+THC's withdrawal process is primarily psychological, resulting in cravings, sleep disturbances, irritability, mood swings, anxiety and difficulty with appetite.
 Symptoms are typically not long lasting and the most acute period of withdrawal will be completed within a week.
 However, it will take a longer period for the symptoms to completely subside, particularly cravings.
-CBD is not typically associated with significant withdrawal symptoms.
-As explained above, users do not typically develop psychological or physical dependencies like they may with THC.
-Because of the short half-life of CBD, it is typically cleared from the body through urine and faeces within a few days.

 Once your physical condition has stabilised, you can expect to enter an assessment period.
 This typically lasts between 5-10 days, where you will undergo a variety of assessments with psychologists, psychiatrists, nutritionists and other medical staff to determine your current level of health.
 This should ideally include an assessment of all levels of health: mental, physical, social, and spiritual.

-Drug dependency and its associated consequences on mental and physical health mean that addiction treatment should be delivered by a multidisciplinary team.
-This ensures that not only are all of the patient’s needs being met, but that there is a vast collection of expertise and knowledge for the patient to learn from.
 Most people entering into an inpatient treatment facility will undergo a 28 day stay.
 However, for those with longstanding addictions, co-occurring disorders, or who are recovering from a relapse, it may be necessary to stay longer.
 Addiction is such a personal disease, and affects every individual differently.
 Treatment plans and lengths should, therefore, be tailored to those individuals.

 Rehabilitation centres should always offer an aftercare programme to ensure that your progress in treatment can be long-lasting.
 This should include connecting you with relevant and skilled professionals who can continue supporting your recovery, in addition to keeping in touch with you to ensure that you have access to all tools necessary to protect your sobriety.
-Research indicates that the initial months of recovery are crucial, and sustaining a long-term period of sobriety, most studies suggest 12 months, is a great indicator for life-long positive outcomes.

-There has been a lot of research over the past few decades about the potential for using THC and CBD for treating a variety of illnesses.
-Therapeutic applications include pain management, appetite stimulation, anxiety regulation, and anti-inflammatory support.
 However, it is important to remember that these compounds should not be self-administered without the guidance and advice of a medical professional.
 This is particularly true if you have a history of mental illness, a genetic predisposition to certain perceptual disturbances, or any physical illness/complications.

 There is no one correct answer to this, as the legal status of THC or CBD largely depends on where you currently live.
 THC is more often subject to legal restrictions due to its psychoactive nature, and while it may be legal in some places or countries, it is often heavily regulated.
-CBD can be derived from hemp plants, and is more commonly legal and available in various forms such as oils, capsules, and creams.
+The use of marijuana for either recreational or medicinal purposes varies widely by jurisdiction.

 a white mountain range logo